Fairies are one of the three main sapient ancestries in Hanaq, characterized by their pink blood and hooved anatomy.

 Culture

 Fairy culture is usually characterized as open-minded, humble, and prioritizing harmony.
-Some beast cultures view fairies as soft and overly cautious while some dragons view fairies as weak and degenerate.

-Fairy societies tend to be matriarchal, with a queen typically serving as head of state.
-Most fairy-dominated republics have a female president or prime minister.
-In more traditional fairy cultures, stallions are often seen as too carefree to manage domestic or political responsibilities, and are instead encouraged to focus on cultivating personal skills, finding a wife, or tending to nature.
+In more traditional fairy cultures, stallions are often seen as too carefree to manage domestic or political responsibilities, and are instead encouraged to focus on cultivating personal skills or study, finding a wife, or tending to nature.